hundredrabbits/thebook/north_pacific_logbook.md

 # Kuroshio

-The Kuroshio, or black current, is a high-temperature, high-salinity warm current that is dark blue color as is implied by its name and has a transparency of more than 30 m (98 feet).
+The Kuroshio, or black current, is a high-temperature, high-salinity dark blue warm current that has a transparency of more than 30 m (98 feet).
 Its flow rate is 4-5 kmh (2-3 kn) on the average and reaches up to 7-9 kmh (4 to 5 kn).
-The Kuroshio is weaker in summer and autumn and stronger in winter and spring.
-It it roughly 200 km wide, and it flows strong up to 1,800 km from Japan, and for this reason, carries a lot of Japanese floating seaweed into the Eastern Pacific.
+The Kuroshio is weaker in the summer and autumn, but stronger in the winter and spring.
+It it roughly 200 km wide, and it flows up to 1,800 km from Japan, carrying a lot of Japanese seaweed into the Eastern Pacific.

-Tracking the Kurushio gave us a free ride, adding sometimes two or three knots to our speed.
-But coming out of Shimoda, we underestimated the strength of this current.
-As soon as we passed Oshima Island, the current began to pull us northward, even with our bow pointed east.
+Sailing along with the Kurushio gave us a free ride, adding sometimes two or three knots to our speed.
+But coming out of Shimoda, we underestimated its strength.
+As soon as we passed Oshima Island, the current began to pull us northward, even with our bow pointing east.

 *  *  *